web3coda/web3ctf.com/README.md

 5. Push the branch: `git push origin feature/new-tool`.
 6. Submit a pull request.

-Thank you for contributing to the Web3 Resources project!
+Thank you for contributing to the Web3CTF project!